In Pursuit of Interpretable, Fair and Accurate Machine Learning for Criminal Recidivism Prediction: Background

 \subsection{Black-box and Interpretable Machine Learning for Predicting Criminal Recidivism}

 There is an abundance of past research on using machine learning methods to predict criminal recidivism.
 However, many of these studies utilize black-box, non-interpretable models, and only optimize for predictive performance.
 For instance, \citet{neuilly2011predicting} used random forests to predict homicide offender recidivism.
-Other black-box models applied to this problem include stochastic gradient boosting \cite{friedman2002stochastic} and neural networks \cite{paloscayneural}.
+Other black-box models applied to this problem include stochastic gradient boosting \citep{friedman2002stochastic}, neural networks \citep{paloscayneural}, and ensemble methods \citep{singh21riskassess}.

-In comparison, there is relatively little work using interpretable machine learning techniques to forecast recidivism.
-It is not even clear how interpretability should be defined in this domain\footnote{See Section \ref{Interpretable} for a discussion of what we consider interpretable for the domain of criminal recidivism prediction}. \citet{berk2005developing} used classical decision trees to build a simple screener for forecasting domestic violence for the Los Angeles Sheriff’s Department.
-In 2016, \citet{goelfrisk} created a simple scoring system by rounding logistic regression coefficients, which helped address stop-and-frisk for the New York Police Department. \citet{ZengUsRu2017} was the first work using modern machine learning methods that globally optimized over the space of sparse linear integer models to predict criminal recidivism.
+In comparison, there is relatively little work using interpretable machine learning techniques to forecast recidivism, and there is not a consensus on how interpretability should be defined in this domain. \citet{berk2005developing} used classical decision trees to build a simple screener for forecasting domestic violence for the Los Angeles Sheriff’s Department. \citet{goelfrisk} created a simple scoring system by rounding logistic regression coefficients, which helped address stop-and-frisk for the New York Police Department. \citet{ZengUsRu2017} was the first work using modern machine learning methods that globally optimized over the space of sparse linear integer models to predict criminal recidivism.
 Despite the range of interpretable models that have been applied to the criminal recidivism problem, a common thread among these works is that simple, interpretable models can do just as well as black-box models, and better than humans.
 For instance, \citet{angelino2018} found that COMPAS shows no benefit in accuracy over very simple machine learning models involving age and criminal history. \citet{skeem} showed that algorithms outperformed humans on predicting criminal recidivism in three data sets, and demonstrated that the performance gap was especially large when abundant risk factors were considered for risk prediction.